CLOSE X

 First, Select Your Arrival Airport

 Shannon is an 80+-mile drive to Killarney, roughly a two-hour drive.
-After seeing Killarney and the Ring of Kerry, however, you’ll be back-tracking back past Shannon to continue your drive.
-At the end of your trip to Donegal, if you return your rental to Shannon, the 169 mile- drive (272 km) will take about three hours.
+However, after seeing Killarney and the Ring of Kerry, you’ll backtrack past Shannon to continue your drive.
+At the end of your trip to Donegal, if you return your rental to Shannon, the 169-mile- drive (272 km) will take about three hours.
+(While in the Shannon area, you may want to attend the Bunratty Castle Medieval Banquet.
+It’s a great evening of fun and food in a 15th-century castle.)

 Day 1 and 2: Killarney and the Ring of Kerry